 - an application from a student who is not a Virginia homeschool senior

 - an application package sent to the incorrect address for a homeschooled student

 - an incomplete application

-- failure to provide three letters of reference with the application package
+- failure to provide three letters of references via the VDOE portal by the designated deadline

 - failure to follow specific directions